carl-allen/carl-allen.github.io/docs/_posts/2019-07-01-explaining-analogies-explained.markdown

 $$
 \begin{equation}
   w_a \text{ is to } w_{a^*} \text{ as } w_b \text{ is to }  w_{b^*}\!\!" \quad\iff\quad  \{w_b, w_{a^*}\} \approx_\text{P} \{w_{b^*}, w_a\}.
+  \tag{3}\label{eq:three}
 \end{equation}
 $$

 This completes the chain:
- - analogies are equivalent to word transformations with common transformation parameters describing the common "semantic difference";
+ - analogies are equivalent to word transformations with common transformation parameters describing a common "semantic difference" \eqref{eq:three};
- - those word transformations can be described in terms of a readily identifiable paraphrase;
+ - those word transformations define a readily identifiable paraphrase;
- - that paraphrase implies the geometric relationship between PMI vectors \eqref{eq:two}, subject to accuracy of the paraphrase ($$\rho$$) and dependence error terms ($$\sigma, \tau$$); and
+ - that paraphrase implies a geometric relationship between PMI vectors \eqref{eq:two} that depends on the paraphrase accuracy ($$\rho$$) and dependence error terms ($$\sigma, \tau$$); and
- - under a low-dimensional projection induced by the loss function, that geometric relationship manifests, as observed, in the word embeddings of analogies \eqref{eq:one}.
+ - under a low-dimensional projection induced by the loss function, that geometric relationship is reflected between the word embeddings of an analogy \eqref{eq:one}.

 Returning to an initial plot, we can now explain the "gap" in terms of paraphrase ($$\rho$$) and dependence $$(\sigma, \tau$$) error terms, and understand why it is variable but often smallest for words that complete the analogy.
 This concludes an end-to-end explanation for the geometric relationship between word embeddings observed for word analogies.